Second passenger train to Norfolk will help ease highway congestion, increase multimodal options, and boost economic vitality for Virginia

-RICHMOND – Today, Hampton Road and Commonwealth leaders celebrated more options to avoid traffic and congestion in tunnels and on Interstates 64 and 95 with the debut of a second Amtrak train service serving Norfolk.
+RICHMOND – Hampton Roads citizens will soon have more options to avoid traffic and congestion in tunnels and on Interstates 64 and 95 with the Monday, March 4th, debut of a second Amtrak train service serving Norfolk, Secretary of Transportation Shannon Valentine announced last week.

 “Rail plays a critical role in our multimodal transportation system, with an economic impact of $73 billion of output across the Commonwealth,” Secretary of Transportation Shannon Valentine said.
 “The additional passenger rail service announced today will expand access, improve mobility, and create greater economic opportunity.”